GitHub Agentic Workflows

 Cross-repository features fall into three categories:

-3. Safe outputs - Create issues, PRs, comments, and other resources in external repositories using target-repo and allowed-repos in safe outputs
+3. Cross-Repository Safe Outputs - Create issues, PRs, comments, and other resources in external repositories using target-repo and allowed-repos in safe outputs

 checkout: